The Hatfield House

 Another point is that it is not from the same church.
 It was from Florence as I recall but that church seems to be no longer standing.
 That makes me even less happy about that room.

-purpose of the North Gallery was to be used by mainly King James I who wanted to watch plays and did not want their presence known.
+purpose of the North Gallery was to be used by mainly King James I who wanted to watch plays and did not want his presence known.

 Those are panels on the left could be opened quietly so nobody would even know anyone was inside.
 There were also black gauze screens that could be pulled into place to be really certain that nobody saw inside from below.
 There were some openings that were adjustable so that you could look out and see the stage but not the audience.

 The reason it extends out is because it was kind of an afterthought.
 It was added right when we were finishing up the house.
 It may have been actually added about two years later in 1613.
 It was initially for keeping the visits of King James a secret so it was made for him and one other person.
 Keeping certain visitors a secret was much more important than you might at first think.